-will have to undergo profound organizational and cultural changes.35 These cultural changes are themselves signs of a willingness to respect differences and not merely symbolic gestures.
+changes are themselves signs of a willingness to respect differences and not merely symbolic gestures.
 Instead, cultural changes should underscore the criticality of morale in building exceptional organizations and especially a "fighting force."
-As an example, it has only been in recent years that modifications in the combat uniform were made to accommodate most women's bodies; nonetheless, most equipment continues to be fashioned with the male physique in mind.36
+As an example, it has only been in recent years that modifications in the combat uniform were made to accommodate most women's bodies; nonetheless, most equipment continues to be fashioned with the male physique in mind.

-For instance, recent policy changes outlined to Wear and Appearance of Army Uniforms and Insignia, Army Regulation 670-1, address several challenges associated with women, particularly those associated with minority women: lifting restrictions on hairstyles and relaxing the standards on the length of hair will circumvent severe hair loss for women.37 Fashion aside, these revised standards offer more practical and more comfortable solutions for most women.
+For instance, recent policy changes outlined to Wear and Appearance of Army Uniforms and Insignia, Army Regulation 670-1, address several challenges associated with women, particularly those associated with minority women: lifting restrictions on hairstyles and relaxing the standards on the length of hair will circumvent severe hair loss for women.
+Fashion aside, these revised standards offer more practical and more comfortable solutions for most women.
 As far as uniform standards (minus dress uniforms) are concerned, the Army has long practiced a gender-neutral standard.
 The addition of lipstick, nail polish, and earrings are welcome but do little to advance the diversity and inclusion agenda.
-Instead, the Department of the Army's December 2020 report on the Fort Hood, Texas, command climate and culture underscores the difficulties inherent in promoting cultural change to achieve the aforementioned defense objective.38
+Instead, the Department of the Army's December 2020 report on the Fort Hood, Texas, command climate and culture underscores the difficulties inherent in promoting cultural change to achieve the aforementioned defense objective.

 The Army's independent review conducted at Fort Hood and the surrounding military community following the murder of Specialist Vanessa Guillén demonstrated that there is still a lot of work to do to make notable improvements related to the diversity and inclusion equity.
 Statistically, Fort Hood fell short in diversity management, inclusion, sex discrimination, and racial discrimination compared to other Army installations between 2014 and 2019.
-In the surveys conducted for the report, 54 percent of survey participants indicated that there were indeed concerns related to how women and minorities were treated in the Army, with 44 percent demonstrating that the Army still had not done enough to level the playing field in matters relating to the promotion of women and minorities.39
+In the surveys conducted for the report, 54 percent of survey participants indicated that there were indeed concerns related to how women and minorities were treated in the Army, with 44 percent demonstrating that the Army still had not done enough to level the playing field in matters relating to the promotion of women and minorities.

 Although survey participants were not required to provide remarks as a part of their response, some of the offered feedback was concerning.
-For example: "The contributions of female Soldiers in this command is still [sic] not appreciated as much as those of males-there is a definite 'boys club' among the staff and commanders."40 Further remarks such as: "Females in this unit are not respected at all.
-We are often
+For example: "The contributions of female Soldiers in this command is still [sic] not appreciated as much as those of males-there is a definite 'boys club' among the staff and commanders."
+Further remarks such as: "Females in this unit are not respected at all.
+We are often taunted, teased and ridiculed for going to seek medical help for sickness injuries or other female health issues.
+We are often seen and verbally told that we are weaker than the males and that we should not be amongst males in a combat MOS, because